Spring Pesto Quinoa Bowls

-I think what I love most about pesto, aside from the wonderful flavor and vibrant green color, is how easy it is to make at home.
+I think what I love most about pesto, aside from the wonderful flavor and vibrant green color is how easy it is to make at home.
 It's one of those things that I think a lot of people end up buying at the grocery store out of convenience (like jarred tomato sauce and hummus), not realizing how simple and affordable it is to make yourself.
-Plus, store bought pesto can be surprisingly high in fat and sodium, so when you're making it at home, you have the ability to really control the amount of ingredients that you're adding.
+Plus, store-bought pesto can be surprisingly high in fat and sodium, so when you're making it at home, you have the ability to really control the number of ingredients that you're adding.

 It might take you a few tries to find the perfect ratio of basil to oil to garlic to nuts, but once you get the hang of it and find a combination that you love, I say it's high time to experiment!

 A traditional pesto recipe is usually just a simple blend of basil, oil, parmesan/romano cheese, pine nuts, garlic, and some salt and pepper.
 And while outrageously delicious, we're all for breaking traditions, right?